astrowander/acmb/README.md

 It automatically removes purple halos around bright stars.
 Intensity means how strong is effect and changes from 0 (no effect) to 100 (maximal effect)
 #### --subtract "/path/to/image"
 subtracts given image from their input
+### Tests
+acmb is provided with a bunch of unit tests.
+If you want to run them please set the environment variable ACMB_PATH="/path/to/acmb/.
+It must store the location oh the main acmb directory (where you have downloaded it).
+Also you need to download the set of test files.
+It is too large to store it in GitHub, you can download it from Google Drive